mk-fg/convergence/server/README.md

-Convergence
+Convergence notary
 --------------------

-This is a fork of Moxie Marlinspike's Convergence tool: http://convergence.io/

-Good high-level overview of the tool can be found in Moxie's "SSL And The Future Of Authenticity" talk at BlackHat USA 2011: http://www.youtube.com/watch?v=Z7Wl2FW2TcA

-### This fork

-Short-term goals of the fork is to integrate existing non-merged third-party fixes/enhancements and extend client compatibility to newer firefox versions.

-More long-term goal is to extend backends for integration with [CrossBear](https://pki.net.in.tum.de/), OONI and related projects.
+This is a "server" part of Convergence, responsible for providing client with an SSL/TLS certificate signature for requested domain.

 Installation